Hacktiv8-Final-Project-4/movie-app/README.md

-# Movie App
+# Movlix

-<p align="center">Movie App is a web application that allows users to search for their favorite movies and create a list of their preferred movies.
+<p align="center">Movlix is a web application that allows users to search for their favorite movies and create a list of their preferred movies.
 This application provides a user-friendly interface and efficient functionalities to enhance the movie browsing experience.</p>

 ## Features